boylea/devops-talk/practicioners-devops.md

 ^ Blame incentivizes excuses and avoiding the problem for folks who may have the power to fix it

-^ Blameless retros : focus on process
+^ Blameless retros : define retro; focus on process

 ---